 Retail Sales of Lottery Tickets

-The Arkansas Scholarship Lottery (ASL) is in the process of recruiting as many retailers as possible to sell lottery tickets.
+The Arkansas Scholarship Lottery (ASL) would like to recruit as many retailers as possible to sell lottery tickets.
 The success of the ASL will depend on its ability to build a strong statewide retail network to maximize sales and profits for educational programs.

-Any retailer interested in selling lottery tickets can download an Application packet online, or call (501) 683-2000.
+Any retailer interested in selling lottery tickets can download an application packet online, or call (501) 683-2000.
 The initial cost is a $100 application fee, which includes a required state and federal background check.
-Lottery equipment, supplies and training are provided at no cost, pending approval of application.
+Lottery equipment, supplies and training are provided at no cost, pending application approval.

 Direct Contracting Opportunities

-The ASL will need to directly procure a wide range of basic goods and services.
+The ASL procures a wide range of basic goods and services.
 Procurement needs include but are not limited to items such as office furniture, office supplies, computer equipment, business printing, vehicles, advertising services, travel agency services and janitorial services.
 Businesses wishing to offer their goods and services to ASL should fill out the registration form below to submit contact information and type(s) of services or commodities offered.
 Also visit the Procurement section of the ASL website in order to respond to requests from proposals, qualifications and bids.